bearfriend/messageformat-validator/README.md

 `-t, --translator-output` - Output JSON of all source strings that are missing or untranslated in the target

 `-s, --source-locale <locale>` - The locale to use as the source

+`--json-obj` - Indicate that the files to be parsed are JSON files with keys that have objects for values with their own keys: `translation` and `context`

 `-h, --help` - display help for command